bioicons/blog/content/post/contributing-bioicons.md

 ## Become a developer

-There are a number of open issues and feature suggestions.
+There are a number of open issues and feature suggestions on [github](https://github.com/duerrsimon/bioicons/issues) waiting for implementation.
 We'd welcome developers that are familiar with frontend development using Vue, Nuxt and Tailwind to contribute.
 A new backend will also be created at some point.
 Here python or php developers could become active and contribute to the project.
 Contact us if interested.

 ## Contribute financially